richardharrington/movie-info-app/README.md

 To run locally:

-1. cd to the subfolder containing the version you want to run.
+1. `cd` to the subfolder containing the version you want to run.

-2. If you're not using the vanillaJS version, you need to run `chmod +x build.sh` and then `build.sh`

-3. (All versions) `npm start`
+2. `npm start`

-4. Go to `http://localhost:3000` in a browser
+3. Go to `http://localhost:3000` in a browser

 ### Issues ###